Engielolz/imasimgbot/README.md

 # iM@S Image Bot

-This is a bot powered by bash-atproto that posts random images of 765 Production idols.
+This is a bot powered by bash-atproto that can randomly post images to a number of Bluesky accounts.

+The main use case is to post random images of 765 Production idols.

 **NOTE:** This script will not work properly on macOS due to using `sed -i`.